muratk3n/thirdwave/en/tweets/2020/week19a.md

 ---

 Effin Russkies.
-We all know it, there is this sheer mental rawpower coming out of RU, it is a joke almost in science circles.
+We all know it, there is this sheer mental rawpower coming out of these muthafukkas, it is a joke almost in science circles.
 Boyd from Stanford was talking about a new area, says 'one day someone will find a result for it..' then says 'and I bet that person will be a Russian' half-jokingly and laughs.
 It's true.
 Is it the extreme cold..?
 Nothing else to do, either drink vodka or study.

 *2020-5-2 9:49:9*